Complete Guide to a Child Development Degree Online

 An online associate degree in child development will provide the foundations necessary to understand, interact with, and teach young learners.
 Typically requiring about two years of schooling, a child development degree is the perfect way to begin a career in the education field.
 Many become childcare professionals in licensed centers, working as assistant teachers and even lead teachers in some preschool programs.
 In addition to completing the required background checks and tuberculosis test that are almost always necessary when working with children, a prospective early childhood educator must also have a high school diploma or GED.
 Some of the coursework that will be taught at this level includes infant and toddler development, family dynamics, nutrition, and safety of young children.
 Some important traits are beneficial for the child development students to have are patience, creativity, physical stamina, and organizational skills.
 An associate degree in child development is a solid stepping stone for more advanced degrees.

-A Bachelor of Arts (BA) in child development provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.
+An online Bachelor of Arts (BA) in child development provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.
 Applicants must have a high school education, and these programs take four years to complete.

 The undergraduate child psychology curriculum contains a broad overview of the major facets of child development.
 Students study the developmental, behavioral, and learning disorders that can affect children at various stages in their lives, and they learn how a child's social or cultural environment affects his or her development.
 In addition to a foundation in psychology, bachelor's degree students also take courses in English, history, math, science, foreign languages, and other humanities areas before narrowing their focus during the last two years of the program.
 Many child psychology programs require students to complete an internship in a setting where they can observe child behavior, such as in a school or day-care setting.